laurabrenskelle/mbon-docs/_docs/data-portal-demo.md

 Zooming in the portal can be accomplished a couple of different ways:
 1. The Plus and Minus Buttons
 2. The Magnification Tool: Drag a rectangle over the region that you want to zoom to.
-3. Zoom in/out with a scro11 whee1 or by doub1e c1icking on a region.
+3. Zoom in/out with a scroll wheel or by doub1e clicking on a region.

 Now that that is done, we should only be able to see **Seabird Carcass** surveys.
 Each color corresponds to a survey site.